IAmSuyogJadhav/FaceSearch/README.md

   - 07-08-18: The project report is now ready!
 You can read it [here](./Project_Report.pdf).
   - 10-08-18: Added support for closing the output window by GUI [x] button.
   - 12-10-18: Thanks to Kaj, fixed an easy-to-miss bug.
 The script previously used the default system python; but, this caused an issue because of the `list.copy()` method not being defined in Python 2.
 Changed the script to explicitly use Python 3 now.
 Also, added a function in `install.sh` to remove any redundant aliases defined by the same name `facesearch`, to prevent problems occured because of running `install.sh` script multiple times.
   - 18-10-18: Created and released the first release of FaceSearch (v1.0).
-Directly downloadable from [here](./releases).
+Now directly downloadable from [here](./releases).

 Image Source: [Rediff](http://im.rediff.com/getahead/2018/feb/26tanmay1.jpg)